fsfw-dresden/usb-live-linux/variants/FSFW-Uni-Stick_KDE_stretch_amd64/paketlisten/staging-2018.md

 - :x:  profile-sync-daemon  --	manage your browsers profile in tmpfs and periodically sync it back to disk
 - :x:  unburden-home-dir  --	move cache/thumbnail directories to tmpfs
 - :x:  network-manager-openconnect  --	open client for Cisco's AnyConnect SSL VPN
+- :x:  poppler-utils  --	command line utilities to manipulate PDFs
+- :x:  pdfgrep  --	search in pdf files for strings matching a regular expression